qmachine/qmachine/docs/local-sandbox.rst

 Mac OS X
 ~~~~~~~~

-To get started on Mac OS X 10.8 "Mountain Lion" with your own local sandbox,
+To get started on Mac OS X with your own local sandbox, you will need to
-you will need to install Homebrew_ using directions from its website.
-Then,
+install Homebrew_ using directions from its website.
+Then, install a minimal
-install a minimal set of native dependencies by launching Terminal and typing
+set of native dependencies by launching Terminal and typing
 ::

     $ brew install imagemagick node